Gardening: A Rewarding Active Adult Hobby

 While active adult communities may have some restrictions about planting crops on individual homesites, many offer community gardens where residents can grow their own fruits and vegetables.
 They also support this healthy hobby with gardening clubs and events like local farmers markets.
 By participating in these activities, community residents can easily learn from each other while sharing their love of gardening.

 Community gardens are not available in all active adult communities, but they can be found in several developments across the country.
 At Ceres Gleann in Oregon, residents cultivate fruits and vegetables in their own community garden plots.
-In Delaware’s brand new Four Seasons at Silver Maple, the Victory Garden encourages resident gardeners to reserve a space to grow their own produce.
-At the Retreat at Greenbrier in Virginia, residents can maintain a plot in the community garden, which is colorfully known as the Garden Quilt.

 If gardening is an important part of your lifestyle, be sure to find out the rules of potential active adult communities before buying a home.
 While there may be restrictions or limitations in some developments, active adult communities that have their own community gardens let resident gardeners continue their hobby even after downsizing to a home with little to no yard of their own.